bringauto/io-module/doc/IO_module_doc.md

 # IO Module documentation

-This is the documentation for IO module and this module's devices.
+This is the documentation which describes IO module and module's devices.

 ## Module proposal